 Timberwolves And Grizzlies Final Injury Reports

-The Minnesota Timberwolves and Memphis Grizzlies are facing off at Target Center in Minneapolis for Game 4 on Saturday evening.
+The Minnesota Timberwolves and Memphis Grizzlies are facing off for Game 6 of their first-round playoff series on Friday night at the Target Center in Minneapolis.

+The Grizzlies have a 3-2 lead in the series, so a win advances them to the second-round of the playoffs and a loss for the Timberwolves sends them into the offseason.

+A win for the T-Wolves sends the series to seven games, and Game 7 is scheduled for Sunday afternoon in Tennessee.

 For the game, the two teams have finalized their injury reports.

-They overcame two separate 20+ point deficits during the game, which made for an incredible comeback.

-The Timberwolves won the first game of the series, but have lost the last two.
+Naz Reid, who was questionable due to personal reasons has been ruled out in the final update.

-The Grizzlies finished the year as the second seed in the Western Conference, while the Timberwolves are the seventh seed.
+The Grizzlies finished last season as the eighth seed in the Western Conference, and lost to the Utah Jazz in just five games.

-Last season, the Grizzlies made the NBA Playoffs, but lost in just five games to the Utah Jazz.

-As for the Timberwolves, they are in the playoffs for the first time since the 2017-18 season.
+This season they finished as the second seed, and were heavy betting favorites in the first-round.

+Meanwhile, the Timberwolves have one of the best rosters in basketball with D'Angelo Russell, Anthony Edwards and Karl-Anthony Towns.

 Related stories on NBA basketball

-- MIDDLETON TO MISS REST OF FIRST-ROUND: The Milwaukee Bucks won the NBA title last season, and Khris Middleton was one of the biggest reasons they came out on top.
-According to ESPN's Adrian Wojnarowski, the former All-Star will miss the rest of the first-round against the Chicago Bulls with a knee injury .
+- SHOULD THE PELICANS TRADE ZION?
+The Pelicans have been one of the surprise teams of the entire NBA Playoffs, and they have been doing so without Zion Williamson.
+Therefore, there is a case to be made that they would be better off trading him for a more established superstar.
 CLICK HERE.

-- CHRIS PAUL MEETS WITH MEDIA AFTER GAME 3: The Phoenix Suns picked up a significant win in Game 3 on Friday evening in New Orleans, and after the game, Chris Paul spoke with the media.
-Devin Booker did not play in the game because he was out due to a hamstring injury.
+- CHRIS PAUL MEETS WITH MEDIA AFTER GAME 5: The Phoenix Suns picked up a significant win in Game 5 to get the series back in their favor (3-2).
+After the game, superstar point guard Chris Paul met with the media.
+Game 6 will be played in New Orleans on Thursday evening.
 CLICK HERE.